skinnyleg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Fourth Task:
 	Description:
 the fourth task gets us to write a script that displays the directory content is a longer format

+Fifth Task:
+	Description:
+the fifth task gets us to write a script that displays the directory content is a longer format and shows hidden content